Nurses wanted: Swamped hospitals scramble for pandemic help

 The University of Iowa’s College of Nursing is also trying to get graduates into the workforce quickly.
 It worked to fast-track students’ transcripts to the Iowa Board of Nursing so they could get licensed sooner upon graduating, said Anita Nicholson, associate dean for undergraduate programs.

-Nicholson said the college also scheduled senior internships earlier than normal and created a program that allows students to gain experience by working at University of Iowa Hospitals and Clinics in Iowa City under a nurse’s supervision.
-Those students aren’t caring for coronavirus patients, but their work frees up other nurses to treat those who are infected, Nicholson said.
+Nicholson said the college also scheduled senior internships earlier than normal and created a program that allows students to gain hospital experience under a nurse’s supervision.
+Those students aren’t caring for coronavirus patients, but their work frees up nurses to do so, Nicholson said.

 “The sooner we can get our graduates out and into the workforce, the better,” she said.

+Wausau, Wisconsin-based Aspirus Health Care is offering signing bonuses of up to $15,000 for nurses with a year of experience.

-Hospitals also are turning to contract nurses who often travel from other states.
-But it’s expensive, because hospitals around the country are competing for the same pool of nurses, driving salaries as high as $6,200 per week, according to posts for travel nursing jobs.
+Hospitals also are turning to nurses who travel from state to state.
+But that’s expensive, because hospitals around the country are competing for them, driving salaries as high as $6,200 per week, according to postings for travel nursing jobs.

+April Hansen, executive vice president at San Diego-based Aya Healthcare, said there are now 31,000 openings for travel nurses, more than twice the number being sought when the pandemic surged in the spring.

+“It is crazy,” Hansen said.
+“It doesn’t matter if you are rural or urban, if you are an Indian health facility or an academic medical center or anything in between. … All facilities are experiencing increased demand right now.”

 Doctors are in demand, too.